CopperEgg/apidocs/alerts/schedules.md

 ## Overview

 Each of the API commands described here relate to retrieving, creating, editing and deleting one or more Alert Schedules at your site.
-Each Alert Schedule is completely described by an Alert Schedule Hash, and has a unique ALERT_SCHED_ID (alert schedule ID).
+Each Alert Schedule is completely described by an Alert Schedule Hash and has a unique ALERT_SCHED_ID (alert schedule ID).

 ### The Alert Schedule Hash